Educators and Professionals

 Therapists, Educators, & Professionals

-You’re in this business because you care—but the harder you work, the more you realize your schooling didn’t prepare you to meet complex needs.
+You’re in this business because you care—but the harder you work, the more you realize your schooling didn’t prepare you to meet autistic and ADHD needs.
 What’s more, you’re exhausted from the demands of your career.
 You’re not alone!

 I offer personalized education detailing how it really feels to be in school and therapy as a neurodivergent person.
 You’ll learn the history and tenets of disability justice, the problems with pathologizing difference, and meaningful techniques for maximizing student wellness.
 Together, we’ll develop a neurodiversity-friendly practice you can feel proud of.